craftingcity/The-Known-World/Game Notes/Prenotes/'25/Prenotes May 24 25.md

 - Wrapping Bookshelves
 	- The collection of books here mostly regard the history of magical theory and technological progress, but there are a significant number of journals and grimoires from now deceased wizards (including copies of [[The Axioms, Theories, and Philosophies of Mages of the First Century]], [[Guraxlog's Grimoire]], [[Barrowinch's University Collection]], and [[Waywalket's Workbook]].
 - Ostentatious Loveseats
 	- A pile of papers litters the table by the loveseats, alongside a pencil and a book titled 'The Exploration of Physical Spirit'.
 The papers are arcane notes and diagrams drawn or written in pencil, by one Anita Rewch.
-Progress is being made in a sort of detection spell for a person's Faith.
+Progress is being made in a sort of detection spell for the intensity of a person's Faith.
 - Pale Wood Desk
 	- There are dozens of papers and books strewn about on the desk.
 The first drawer of the desk is locked, but it contains a series of official notices from the [[The Church of the White Flame|Church of Flame]]'s **Ideology Correction Corps** that span over the course of 6 months.
 They first begin regarding Dr Malkovich's reassignment into the field of experimental genetics, then his ignorance of this request, a demand for reported progress, and finally, a warning demand that Otto will return to [[Kohnstamm]] immediately, or he will be forcibly relocated.